tzrn/minimint/README.md

 ./socialNetwork local
 ```

-To run globally replace minimint.xyz in static/common.js and main.go to with domain and then run
+To run globally replace minimint.xyz in static/common.js and main.go to with your domain and then run
 ```
 ./socialNetwork global
 ```